List of awards and nominations received by EastEnders: Inside Soap Awards

+I Talk Telly Awards

+The I Talk Telly awards were first awarded in 2015, where EastEnders won Best Soap.
+They won all three of the soap categories in 2016, with 32.9% of the vote for Best Soap.
+It has been hosted annually since and is voted for by readers of the entertainment website.

 National Television Awards

 The National Television Awards were first awarded in 1995.
-The show has received a total of 25 nominations in the Serial Drama category, which it has won 12 times.
-The most awarded EastEnders actor at the National Television Awards is Lacey Turner, with a total of eight nominations and four wins.
+EastEnders has won in the Serial Drama category 11 times.
+The most awarded cast member at the National Television Awards is Lacey Turner for her role as Stacey Slater, with a total of eight nominations and four wins.

+Radio Times Soap Awards

+In response to the cancellation of the British Soap Awards due to the COVID-19 pandemic, Radio Times launched its own soap awards in May of this year.
+It consisted of just five categories, all of which were decided by public poll and awarded online as in-person ceremonies were largely prohibited.

+The inaugural RadioTimes Soap Awards were launched in 2024, despite having been previously awarded in 2020, also in response to the cancellation of that year's British Soap Awards.

-Royal Television Society Programme Awards
+Royal Television Society Awards

+RTS Programme Awards

 The Royal Television Society Programme Awards ceremony takes place every March in central London.
-EastEnders has been nominated in the Soap category (Soap and Continual Drama from 2007 onwards) 11 times, and has won four times, in 2002, 2009, 2010 and 2011.
+EastEnders has been nominated in the Soap category (Soap and Continual Drama from 2007 onwards) 11 times, and has won five times, in 2002, 2009, 2010, 2011 and 2024.
 In 2009, episodes were submitted to a panel from "Whitney Week", a week of episodes centred around the character of Whitney Dean, played by Shona McGarty.
 In 2011, Lindsay Coulson's portrayal of Carol Jackson was praised by the judges, following the death of her son Billie Jackson (Devon Anderson).
 Actress Patsy Palmer was also nominated in the Actor Female category in 1998 for her portrayal of Bianca Jackson.

-Television and Radio Industries Club Awards
+RTS Craft & Design Awards

+The Royal Television Society Craft & Design Awards are presented by the Royal Television Society to recognize technical achievements in British television.
+EastEnders has received four nominations winning one, which have included two nominations for the live episode in 2005.

+Screen Nation Awards

+The Screen Nation Film and Television Awards were an annual award ceremony devised to celebrate and award Black British and international film and television talent.
+In February 2009, actress Tiana Benjamin, who played Chelsea Fox, was voted Favourite Female TV Star.
+In 2011, EastEnders stars received five Screen Nation nominations, with Ellen Thomas (Grace Olubunmi) and Sharon Duncan-Brewster (Trina Johnson) receiving special mentions, and EastEnders itself received one nomination.
+In 2012, EastEnders and EastEnders: E20 stars received four nominations, with actress Modupe Adeyeye receiving a special mention.

+Smash Hits T4 Poll Winners Party

+The Smash Hits T4 Poll Winners Party was an awards ceremony which ran from 1979 to 1987 as the Smash Hits Readers' Poll, then on television from 1988 to 2005.